filipebaldin/codecademyWeb/README.md

 # codecademyWeb

-This repository was created for Codecademy's code review.
+This repository was created for Codecademy's code review of project 1.